 - Financial goal setting and tracking

 You can even create notifications to alert you if you overspend in a particular budget category or when monthly rates increase.

 Despite all its features, Mint’s budget software tools are where it shines.
-While it does allow you to track investments, Personal Capital is a better choice if you desire this service.
+While it does allow you to track investments, Empower is a better choice if you desire this service.